ssilverman/QNEthernet/README.md

 So, first download or clone a snapshot of the latest v2.x.x (current as of this writing is 2.28.6): http://github.com/Mbed-TLS/mbedtls

+##### Mbed TLS library install for Arduino IDE

-Next, in your preferred "Libraries" folder, create a folder named _mbedtls_.
+In your preferred "Libraries" folder, create a folder named _mbedtls_.
 Underneath that, create a _src_ folder.
 Copy, recursively, all files from the distribution as follows:
 1. distro/library/* -> "Libraries"/mbedtls/src
 2. distro/include/* -> "Libraries"/mbedtls/src

-The "Libraries" folder can be found in one of the places here:
-1. Arduino IDE: Find the "Sketchbook location" in the Preferences.
-There should should be a _libraries/_ folder inside that location.
+The "Libraries" folder can is the same thing as "Sketchbook location" in the application's Preferences.
+There should be a _libraries/_ folder inside that location.
-2. PlatformIO: You can either use the global location or the application's local _lib/_ folder.

 Next, create an empty _mbedtls.h_ file inside _"Libraries"/mbedtls/src/_.

-Next, create a _libraries.properties_ file inside _"Libraries"/mbedtls/_:
+Next, create a _library.properties_ file inside _"Libraries"/mbedtls/_:
 ```properties
 name=Mbed TLS
 version=2.28.6